malikalhack/Dual_channel_dimmer/README.md

 for each of the control channels.
 The device is controlled using four buttons.

 The connection diagram of this controller is shown in the figure below.

 ![The connection diagram](/Images/Schematic.JPG "Schematic")

+**Note.** *When using a load greater than 20 mA, installing the corresponding transistor switches on the controller output is necessary.*